ChuckM/spi-term/README.md

 that was when I thought it would be a good idea to create a "standard" display and then I could use what ever display I had on hand and it should "just work."

+Another aspect of this idea came up while building my 'franken-display.'

+When doing embedded development it is useful to have some minimal indicators and some minimal inputs.
+Your typical 'blinky' type program will cause a like to blink and if you have a 'user' button, you can push it to indicate to the embedded program to 'do the thing we are debugging now.'
+It is surprisingly common to have those two things be the minimum set of debugging aids when doing development and it is the rational that makers of development board makers use to always include an LED and a button on their development boards.

+I had wired up some push buttons and LEDs to the BluePill.
+The BluePill could capture button state and reflect it in an emulated 'register.'
+It could also take the contents of another emulated register and display that on the LEDs.

+XXX

-While debugging, I had wired up some push buttons to the BluePill and set it up to capture their state in an emulated "register" of my i2c device.
-I did that so that I could more easily debug things and send signals to my program which was on the main microcontroller.
+I did that so
+that I could more easily debug things and send signals to my program which was on the main microcontroller.

 When I stepped back away from the project it occurred to me I had created a somewhat more capable